Police arrest former Akal Takht Jathedar's son after recovery of arms, explosives | Law-Order

 Police also arrested a friend of his from Phagwara in connection with the case.

-Police said on Friday that initial probe revealed that the seized arms were part of a larger consignment sent by the Pakistan-based ISI and pro-Khalistan terrorist groups to carry out multiple terror attacks in Punjab to ''revive militancy and disturb peace and communal harmony''.
+Police said initial probe revealed that the seized arms were part of a larger consignment sent by the Pakistan-based ISI and pro-Khalistan terrorist groups to carry out multiple terror attacks in Punjab to ''revive militancy and disturb peace and communal harmony''.

 A police spokesperson said they had arrested one Gagandeep Singh from Phagwara and recovered a pistol from him.